TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 The NIEHS notes PFAS exposure has been associated with effects on immune function, metabolic outcomes, and cancer risk (NIEHS).

-How to Avoid: Don't buy rugs that have been treated with chemical repellents.
+How to Avoid: Don't buy rugs treated with chemical repellents.
 Choose washable cotton or wool rugs that are either machine washable (such as Lorena Canals) or can be cleaned using water and mild detergent.

 Some bright or fade-resistant colors in textiles (including rugs) are produced using synthetic azo dyes or chemical fixatives.